I have a love/hate relationship with the idea of hacks.

-And the smaller stuff can actually make a big difference but you gotta put first things, first.
+And the smaller stuff can make a big difference, but you have to put first things, first.

-This post is a follow up to “The Art of Dieting without Dieting” which covers all the “Big Rocks” of Habit Based Eating.
+This post is a follow up to “The Art of Dieting without Dieting” which covers all of the big rocks of Habit Based Eating.

 Once you have those dialed in, here are a few “hacks” that you may find useful.

-As you can see, the below strategies don’t involve any magic pills or pixie dust.
+As you can see, they don’t involve any magic pills or pixie dust.

-They do, however, involve a little mindfulness and a little planning but that’s about it.
+They do, however, involve mindfulness and a little planning but that’s about it.

 Applying these can could help you avoid a lot of the pitfalls us folks trying to eat a healthy diet often encounter.

-2. Keep the following items in your car or bag:
+2. Keep the following items in your car:

-Meal Replacement Shake (I’m currently crushing hard on Garden Of Life’s Raw Organic Meal Replacement.)
+1 Tub of Meal Replacement Shake (I’m currently using Garden Of Life’s Raw Organic Meal Replacement.)

-This way, if you find yourself in a bind, just buy a 1-liter bottle of water and use 3/4 to make your shake and the other 1/4 to rinse out the shaker cup.
+This way, if you find yourself in a bind, just buy a 1-liter bottle of water and use 3/4 to make your shake and the other 1/4 to rinse out the shaker cup for the next useage.